Dog sledding is as quintessentially Canadian as it gets but there’s no reason to travel to the Arctic to try this thrilling winter activity.

 (And don’t forget to mail your ‘sledvelope’ to send with the dogs to Rosseau.
 Hand-stamped, these special letters have become collector items all over the world.
 Who wouldn’t want mail delivered by a team of huskies?)

-Maybe it’s the excitement of the dogs that gets their human admirers around them excited too, because everyone – kids and adults alike – wear a big smile at the Kearney and Seguin dog sled events.
+Maybe it’s the excitement of the dogs that gets their human admirers around them excited too, because everyone – kids and adults alike – wears a big smile at the Kearney and Seguin dog sled events.
 If you’ve never witnessed this quintessential Canadian winter activity, we’re betting the delight of seeing it for the first time will put a smile on your face too.

 Looking for a fun-filled, family activity with your own four legged friend?
 The SportLab in Huntsville is hosting skijoring lessons at Arrowhead Provincial Park this winter.
 With Skijoring – cross-country skiing with a dog – skiers provide power with their skis and poles while your dog provides additional power by pulling ahead.
 It’s a blast!
 All three clinics are being held from 1-4pm and will take place January 20, February 3 and March 3, 2019.
 To register for one of these sessions click here.

-To plan your stay, click here.
+To plan your stay in the Explorers’ Edge region of Ontario click here.